anasophiarc/R_assessment/README.md

 - Due to the time limit, we were unable to produce impactful figures, such as tables or graphs, that could have added to our analysis.

 # Peer Review
-- 45 minutes of reconstructing and replicating the other's team's work + giving constructuve feedback
+- 45 minutes of reconstructing and replicating the other's team's work + giving constructive feedback
 - 15 minutes of reflecting on our own feedback